arces/OSU-BPM-Counter/README.md

 Counts how many times you can press Z &amp; X in one second and transfers that into BPM

 <b> How to use </b>
-Click Start and press Z $amp; X into the text box as fast as you can.
+Click Start and press Z &amp; X into the text box as fast as you can.

 Every second it will check if your current BPM is higher than your Max BPM